 Initially, Chantal had very little support.
 In the beginning, the person that should be supporting you is your doctor.
 Her doctor is great but there is a misconception out there.
 Chantal brought up autism and her doctor did not believe it.
 Luckily, he referred them for developmental delays and they were able to get a diagnosis for autism at 23 months.

-She started walking at 18 months and never crawled.
+Her daughter started walking at 18 months and never crawled.
 She started speaking at 14 months old and at 18 months stopped completely.
 When that happened, Chantal knew that was a sign of regression.
 She was hypersensitive to so many things and played by herself a lot.
 Everything was a trigger for her and they never knew when she would go off.

 I told my partner, that from now on, our life will be dedicated to her, I will do everything I need to do, because I knew early intervention is so important.
 Getting referred to a specialist as soon as possible is crucial”Chantal